Amtrak Auto Train Rooms

 What side of the train is in my room?

-Amtrak sleeper and coach cars can run in either direction, which makes it challenging to predict the orientation rooms.
+Amtrak sleeper and coach cars can run in either direction, which makes it challenging to predict the orientation of rooms.
 Typically, the bedroom side faces the direction of travel, but you may only be sure once you are on the train.

 Baggage on the Auto Train